|Application Deadline||Decision Notification|

 Again, this short 25 words essay is also an opportunity to round out your profile.
 I encourage you to have some fun with this item and share something not covered anywhere else in their essays.
 You should consider something that would genuinely interest your future classmates.
-It can be about an interesting hobby (music, car racing, cooking, travel etc.).
-You can also choose some interesting work related fun or noteworthy fact, if you want.
+It can be about an interesting hobby (music, car racing, cooking, travel, etc.).
+You can also choose some interesting work-related fun or noteworthy fact if you want.
 Please make sure that your tone is not too serious.
-Here are some samples fun facts.
+Here are some samples of fun facts.

-My singing can be quite entertaining; I have been known to shamelessly sing at the top of my lungs during 3-hour karaoke session.
+Example #1 My singing can be quite entertaining; I have been known to shamelessly sing at the top of my lungs during the 3-hour karaoke session.

 This question provides you an opportunity to explore an important aspect of your candidacy, or other significant achievements/ strengths not mentioned in other essay responses.
 You can choose examples from your work (if you have more than one equally outstanding professional accomplishment or leadership story to share), community service, education, travels, or any other hobbies.
 You may also share a life- experience that has greatly influenced your personality or life.